iakhator/news-feed-application/README.md

 ## Contributions
  Contributions are always welcome.
 If you are interested in enhancing the features in the project, follow these steps:
  * Fork the project to your repository then clone it to your local machine.
- * Create a new branch and make the necessary enhancement to the features.
+ * Create a new branch and make features that will enhance it.
  * If the you wish to update an existing enhancement submit a pull request.
  * If you need clarity of what is not clear, contact me.